 Q. What’s available in the online shop right now?

 Just like we show current availability for our Ossington retail shop here, and our Hafis shop here, we have a section of our website designated for the online shop.
 Right over here.

 Q. Can I purchase beer online and pick up in store?

 Yes!
-Check out "Pre-Order and Pickup" above.
+Check out the "Pre-Order and Pickup" section listed above.

 Q. Do the physical and online stores have different stock?